-Models based on Petri Nets can run multiple plans in parallel, allowing for contingency plans that recognize and react to unexpected behavior or variables beyond the scope of the currently executing plan.
+Models based on Petri Nets are able to run multiple plans in parallel, allowing for contingency plans that recognize and react to unexpected behavior or variables beyond the scope of the currently executing plan.
 Typical problems which would be addressed by contingency plans include low power levels, sensor failures, and reacting to members of the team plan aborting their tasks.
-In team plans defined visually without parallelism, handling a single mode of failure causes a large increase in size and complexity.